deco3500/Newsvid/Proposal.md

 If a team member is not able to finish his own work allocated by manager , we will:

-1. Having a team meeting and discuss the problem with the member concerned.We will give assistance with the member.
+	Having a team meeting and discuss the problem with the member concerned.We will give assistance with the member.

-	1. If the team member does not attend the team meeting or does not complete their work then they would need to provide a reason.
+If the team member does not attend the team meeting or does not complete their work then they would need to provide a reason.

-Communication
-Meeting:
-Place
-	Time
-	Work
-	Members
+##Communication
+###Meeting:
+	1/
-	Building 49 at UQ
+	Place: Building 49
-	Wednesday 2pm to 4pm
+	Time: Wednesday 2pm to 4pm
-	Document work
+	Work: Document work
-	Whole team
+	2/
-	Engineering and Sciences Library at UQ
+	Place: Engineering and Sciences Library at UQ
-	Tuesday
-2pm to 3pm
+	Tuesday: 2pm to 3pm
-	Discussion and checking works
+	Work: Discussion and checking works
-	Whole team

 We’ve kept the meetings flexible according to our workload.
 Facebook is the main social platform for communicating between other team members.
 We have also set up a group on Facebook to post documents or important information, if there are some urgent case we have to deal with, we will discuss in the facebook chat and phone call.
 The team will upload documents on Google Drive during development and upload final products onto GitHub.